YAD09/MOLE/README.md

 ## 📖 Overview

-**ScrapIQ** (formerly MOLE / CirculaNet) is a modern, enterprise-grade SaaS platform built to solve the industrial waste problem.
-Instead of letting valuable byproducts and industrial scrap go to landfills, ScrapIQ bridges the gap between waste generators and recyclers.
+**MOLE** (formerly MOLE / CirculaNet) is a modern, enterprise-grade SaaS platform built to solve the industrial waste problem.
+Instead of letting valuable byproducts and industrial scrap go to landfills, MOLE bridges the gap between waste generators and recyclers.

 Our intelligent **matching engine** automatically ranks and connects sellers with buyers based on physical location proximity, material compatibility, and chemical composition—turning waste into revenue.